Host plants:

 Life cycle:

 The eggs overwinter (or better the caterpillar within the egg shell).
-The caterpillar is mostly mature in mid- or late May.
-It lives on small, low bushes, which are fully exposed to the sun (like directly on gravel).
-But sometimes oviposition takes also place on a bitb higher Prunus plants as is indicated by own caterpillar observations together with Satyrium pruni in more than 1-1.5m above ground in the Swabian Alb (Germany).
-In March 2009, I found there an egg in 2 meters of height!
-The adults fly in June and July and like to feed on yellow and white Asteraceae such as Senecio jacobeae, but also on thyme.
+The caterpillar is mostly mature in mid- or late May, in the south often already in late April.
+In central Europe, it often lives on small, low bushes, which are fully exposed to the sun (like directly on gravel).
+But sometimes oviposition takes also place on a bit higher Prunus plants as is indicated by own caterpillar observations together with Satyrium pruni in more than 1-1.5m above ground in the Swabian Alb (Germany).
+In March 2009, I found there an egg in 2 metres above ground.
+The imagines fly in June and July and like to feed on yellow and white Asteraceae such as Senecio jacobeae, but also on thyme.

 Endangerment factors: